Martin Pistorius: Published work

 In 2011, Simon & Schuster published Pistorius' autobiography, Ghost Boy, which he co-wrote with Megan Lloyd Davies.
 The book met with a favourable response.
 By 2011, Pistorius had regained some control over his head and arms and could communicate with others via a computer equipped with text-to-speech software.

 Media appearances

 Pistorius's story found a considerably larger audience after being featured on the first episode of NPR's podcast Invisibilia, titled "The Secret History of Thoughts".

-In 2015, at the TEDx event in Kansas City, Pistorius described how he freed himself from a life locked inside his own body in his talk "How my mind came back to life — and no one knew".
+In 2015, at the TEDx event in Kansas City, Pistorius described how he freed himself from a life locked inside his own body in his talk "How my mind came back to life – and no one knew" and how he suffered from extensive abuse from his caregivers, including sexual abuse.
 He has given other talks.
 In 2018, he made a video describing his illness and recovery, and the experience of being fully conscious but unable to communicate.